anandu06dev/ng4StarterKit/README.md

 # Application architecture

 Angular embraces patterns, principles and practices of Domain-Driven Design.
-Applying Object-Oriented Design, Domain-Driven Design and Command-Query-Responsibility-Segregation in the frontend design system, we break down complex requirements into logical boundaries.
-We divide business logic into layers with different responsibilities to keep our code in good condition.
+Applying Object-Oriented Design, Domain-Driven Design and Command-Query-Responsibility-Segregation in the frontend design system, we break down complex requirements into logical boundaries and divide business logic into layers with different responsibilities to keep our code in good condition.

 ## Frontend coupled to OOD, DDD and CQRS